google/cpp-from-the-sky-down/tafn/tafn.md

 ```
 Implementation 1 takes precedence over 2, 2 takes precedence over 3, 3 takes precedence
 over 4.
 SFINAE and concepts may be used to constrain the implementation.
 An implementation
 may be a friend of a class.
-Within predence levels 1-4, lookup proceeds in a manner consistent
+Within precedence levels 1-4, lookup proceeds in a manner consistent
 with ADL, with the addition of the namespace of the action tag to the list of namespaces
 searched.